vaibhavpotdar911/Bluebee/README.md

 Things to accomplish:

 1. HomePage UI and backend code
-2. To do list - debugging backend and UI update - source: https://www.youtube.com/watch?v=M3IwPbjOXmw
+2. To do list - debugging backend and UI update
 3. Dark and light theme
 4. Contact page
 6. Messaging system